rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 The plot is about causality, the chain of events that make up the structure of a story ([Mullen, 2006, p.
 170](#ref:mullen2006)).
 E. M. Forster in his *Aspects of the Novel*
 ([1927, pp. 89–90](#ref:forster1927)) describes how the reader engages with the plot:

-> And over it, as it unfolds, will hover the memory of the reader (that dull glow of the mind of which intelligence is the bright advancing edge) and will constantly rearrange and reconsider, seeing new clues, new chains of cause and effect ….

-The author continues:

-> “… and the final sense (if the plot has been a fine one) will not be of clues or chains, but of something aesthetically compact, something which might have been shown by the novelist straight away, only if he had shown it straight away it would never have been beautiful.”
+> And over it, as it unfolds, will hover the memory of the reader (that dull glow of the mind of which intelligence is the bright advancing edge) and will constantly rearrange and reconsider, seeing new clues, new chains of cause and effect, and the final sense (if the plot has been a fine one) will not be of clues or chains, but of something aesthetically compact, something which might have been shown by the novelist straight away, only if he had shown it straight away it would never have been beautiful.

 However, the sequential nature of a plot poses immediate problems for readers whose memory is challenged.
 In order to infer or deduce the significance of each new event the reader has to remember what has led up to it.

-For this reason, *The Salt Path* by Raynor Winn ([2018](#ref:winn2018); [Figure 2](#fig:2)) was a rather surprising recommendation made by Teresa Davies, a volunteer from the [LikeMinded group](#sn:3) in Mold, north east Wales, who spoke to me about fiction via Zoom  on May 5, 2022.
+For this reason, *The Salt Path* by Raynor Winn ([2018](#ref:winn2018); [Figure 2](#fig:2)) was a rather surprising recommendation made by Teresa Davies, a volunteer from the [LikeMinded group](#sn:2) in Mold, north east Wales, who spoke to me about fiction via Zoom  on May 5, 2022.
 The autobiographical account of the long walk undertaken by Raynor Winn and her husband along the coastal path from Somerset to Dorset may well blur fact and fiction, but the structure of the narrative provides an insight into what a reader with an imperfect working memory can absorb.
 The text is episodic and repetitious, but it is full of separate incidents that are vividly and economically recounted.
 The story arc is clear, and the tone is hopeful and carries the reader forward.
 So beyond knowing broadly what the two characters set out to achieve at the outset, no memory of what happened in earlier chapters is required.
 Each success or disaster can be enjoyed separately as the story progresses.

 ![The front cover of The Salt Path by Raynor Winn](/assets/2026-01-20-the-novel-and-the-familiar/figure_2.jpg) {: .narrow}

 <figcaption id="fig:2"><strong>Figure 2:</strong> The front cover of <em>The Salt Path</em> by Raynor Winn (<a href="#ref:winn2018">2018</a>) published by Penguin.
 Although it was later criticised for its accuracy, the text provides a useful model for the construction of incident-rich narratives that progress in time and do not make excessive demands on the reader’s memory.
-The artwork is by Michael Joseph.
+The artwork is by Penguin Michael Joseph.
 Copyright © Raynor Winn, 2018.
 Reprinted by permission of Penguin Books Limited.</figcaption>

 Literature is of course full of picaresque novels that adopt this approach in order to maintain the reader’s interest and Walter Ong suggests that its origin can be traced back to a purely oral tradition ([Ong, 1982, pp. 140–141](#ref:ong1982)).
 However, in the context of reading with dementia, the lesson is that an incident-rich text need not overburden the memory if events are self-contained and presented sequentially.

 ## The story-teller

 Volunteers who took part in my research studies ([Leahy, 2021](#ref:leahy2021)) did not comment on the way a story was narrated.
 They showed no preference for a first person or a third person narrative although during a session that focused on fiction it was noted that the use of the “I” or the “we” form made the story seem personal and vivid (Teresa Davies).
 However, the choice of an omniscient narrator who claims to describe events as they happen to other people would allow writers more scope when devising texts for memory-challenged readers.
 A narrator who has an overview of the entire story can direct the reader’s understanding of the plot and can alert them to particularly significant events.
-By inserting little reflective asides (e.g., “she would come to regret this later”) the writer can support the reader’s grasp of the unfolding shape of [the story.](#sn:4)
+By inserting little reflective asides (e.g., “she would come to regret this later”) the writer can support the reader’s grasp of the unfolding shape of [the story.](#sn:3)

 ## The structure